-- 1. Have a cover page consisting of a completed Commitment to Academic Integrity Form (see page 7 of the syllabus for an example). - 2.
-Be double-spaced. - 3.
-Be written in 12PT, "Cambria" (the default MS Word font), or another similar serif-type font. - 4.
-Have side-margins of 1 inch. - 5.
-Have horizontal alignment that is fully justified. - 6.
-Have no extra space between paragraphs. - 7.
-Have each paragraph begin with a tab indentation. - 8.
+- 1. Have a cover page consisting of a completed Commitment to Academic Integrity Form (you sign it by typing your name).
+Assignments without this form filled out correctly will automatically earn a o.oo (R).
+See the course website for a template containing a sample cover page. - 2.
+Be double-spaced. - Be written in 12PT, "Cambria" (the default MS Word font), or another similar serif-type font. - 4.
+Have side-margins of 1 inch. - Have horizontal alignment that is fully justified. - Have no extra space between paragraphs. - Have each paragraph begin with a tab indentation. - 8.
 Have the paper's total word count at the top left corner of the title - 9.
 Have a descriptive title (see section on title pages below). - 10.
 Have page numbers (see section on page numbering below). - 11.
 Follow the APA-style for (A) in-text citations and (B) the last page's list of all references (see section on citing your sources below).

-Yes, this is boring, and yes, it is pedantic.
-The point of these requirements, however, is to allow me to focus more on the contents of your paper and not on your skills (or lack thereof) in design.
-Besides these should also be trivial to follow when using most word processing software.
-To help, I have included a template satisfying these requirements on the course website.
+The point of these requirements is to allow me to focus more on the contents of your writing and not on your skills (or lack thereof) in design.
+Fortunately, these should be easy to follow when using most word processing software.